ivre/ivre/doc/DOCKER.md

 can use IVRE's command line tools and Python API.
 For example, to initialize the database:

-    root@ivreclient:/# ipinfo --init
+    root@ivreclient:~$ ipinfo --init
     This will remove any passive information in your database.
-Process ? [y/N] y root@ivreclient:/# ipdata --init
+Process ? [y/N] y root@ivreclient:~$ ipdata --init
     This will remove any country/AS information in your database.
-Process ? [y/N] y root@ivreclient:/# scancli --init
+Process ? [y/N] y root@ivreclient:~$ scancli --init
     This will remove any scan result in your database.
+Process ? [y/N] y root@ivreclient:~$ runscans-agentdb --init
-Process ? [y/N] y root@ivreclient:/# ipdata --download --import-all
+    This will remove any agent and/or scan in your database and files.
+Process ? [y/N] y root@ivreclient:~$ ipdata --download --import-all
     [...]

 The latest command will take a long time.
 Then we can integrate the Nmap results to the database:

-    root@ivreclient:/# nmap2db -r -s MySource -c MyCategory /ivre-share
+    root@ivreclient:~$ nmap2db -r -s MySource -c MyCategory /ivre-share

 You can then exit the shell (`CTRL + d`), this will stop the container.

-    root@ivreclient:/# exit
+    root@ivreclient:~$ exit

 You can start the container again later by issuing:

     $ docker start -i ivreclient
-    root@ivreclient:/#
+    root@ivreclient:~$